Edwin Hautenville Richardson: Dog training

 In 1909 Richardson personally followed his service dogs imported for the Spanish Army in the warfare of Moroccan War in 1909.
 In 1911 he was employed as Trainer of War and Police Dogs in Harrow on the Hill, Middlesex.
 Trained animals from this school were later supplied as the sentry dogs to the Abor Expedition in Northern India in 1911, Naga Hill Expedition in 1913 or service dogs for Gibraltar Fortress.
 Richardson was present with his dogs serving in the Italian Field Force in Tripoli during the Italo-Turkish War and probably also in the Second Balkan War in 1912–1913.
 Around 1911 he is stated as a member of Royal Engineers Corps.

 British War Dog School

-Althrough the army headquarters rejections, Richardson was asked by the individual troops for service dogs constantly.
+Despite the army headquarters rejections, Richardson was asked by the individual troops for service dogs constantly.
 At the outbreak of World War I he started to supply British Expeditionary Troops in Europe, serving with the British primarily in Belgium or also during the Dardanelles Campaign.
 In 1916 two Airedale dogs, Wolf and Prince, trained as a message carriers by artillery corps, showed their extraordinary reliability and skills so the officers started to use them for more various tasks.
 As a result of Richardson's continuous advocacy, the British War Dog School at request of War Office was officially created in 1917 with Richardson as the commander and Mrs Richardson as a ranked soldier.
 The school located at Shoeburyness Artillery School in Essex eventually trained more than 200 dogs.